Ipod-Na-no/TheBotBible/README.md

 - 09: The arena is hungry.

 - 10: “The Brow” and “Solder Saver” are sacred.
-Do not speak of them in vain,
+Do not speak of them in vain.

 - 11: Don’t print anything important the day before the competition.